gautierenaud/programming_toolbox/README.md

-# Art of programming
+# Programming Toolbox

-This is a repo to have fun with Donald Knuth's "The Art of Computer Programming" book (mainly implement some toy examples).
+Initially, this was a repo to have fun with Donald Knuth's "The Art of Computer Programming" book (mainly implement some toy examples).
+Then it expanded into a registry of several learning projects, which list can be seen below.

 Done:
 * Implement algo from Knuth's book